 In the early 20th century the library's permanent home was the Hood Library building in the Village area of town.
 Donated to the town for the purpose of the library by Alfred H. Hood (in honor of his father, William P. Hood), the Hood Library eventually became one of several branch libraries throughout the town.
 By mid-century there were three branch libraries on Somerset: the Pottersville Fire Barn on Riverside Avenue (no longer in existence) which later moved to the Bridge building at the corner of Pratt Avenue, the Westhill Branch in the Westhill School building (now AmVets Hall) which was later relocated to Read Street and Wilbur School.

 Longtime library trustee chairman, Vincent J. Riley, was the force behind having a central library in Somerset.
 Riley was so enthusiastic he even drove patrons to and from the library in his own bus!
 The central library was eventually erected on town land located next door to the Somerset Town Hall in 1974.
 As the central library collection grew and circulation increased the town began to repurpose the library branches and at present, the Library building on County Street (Rt.
 138) is Somerset's only library with a large addition added in 2001.
-Housing thousands of books, as well as computers, magazines, DVDs, music CDs, audiobooks, puzzles, newspapers, video games and much, much more, the library is the primary community center in town.
+Housing thousands of books, as well as computers, magazines, DVDs, music CDs, audiobooks, puzzles, newspapers, video games and much, much more, the library is the primary community center in town and includes a room dedicated to Somerset's history.